Table of Contents

 - re-using the trade mark for other purposes.

-After distributing your goods to third parties, it is essential to know how your trade mark can be lawfully used.
+After distributing your goods to third parties, knowing how someone can lawfully use your trade mark is essential.
 Some measures you can take include:

 - making a claim of misleading and deceptive conduct or passing off to prevent others from re-packaging your goods; or